microsoft/atlas-design/site/src/components/button.md

 - You want to highlight a critical status.
 - A minor problem has occcurred.
 The user can carry on working but might run into an error later on.
-- the current mode or page can be finalized, but doing so might lead to an error later on.
+- The current mode or page can be finalized, but doing so might lead to an error later on.
 - The user input was validated and a minor problem occurred.
 The user can continue without fixing the problem, but might lead to an error later on.
 - A message contains information about a warning.